sparkutils/quality/docs/advanced/blooms.md

 registerBloomMapAndFunction(bloomFilterMap)
 ```

-Both registers the Bloom Map, the smallBloom and bigBloom aggregation functions and the probabilityIn function.
+Both registers the Bloom Map, the small_bloom and big_bloom aggregation functions and the probabilityIn function.

 ## Using the Spark stats package